 All edges are sanded, burnished with natural beeswax and the products are finished with the highest quality hide food and finally packaged ready for shipping.

-The results of this significant time investment are products that should last for generations.
+The results of this significant time investment are products that last for generations.
 Handmade products may initially seem expensive but when you own one and find that it only develops and improves with age the cost becomes immaterial and it is actually an investment in the future.
 This is why we guarantee our products against defects in materials and workmanship for life.
 (For full details please see our Warranty page)